Skip to main content

 Accordingly, in almost all cases, this spec agrees with the JLS's rules when specifying what base types appear in a piece of code.
 It makes an exception for "Bound of an unbounded wildcard," for which it specifies a bound of Object that the JLS does not specify.

-When this spec uses capital letters, they refer to augmented types (unless otherwise noted).
+When this spec uses single capital letters in code font, they refer to augmented types (unless otherwise noted).
 This is in contrast to the JLS, which typically uses them to refer to base types.

 For example, "the nullness operator of List<Object>" refers to whether the list itself may be null, not whether its elements may be.